Y Wladfa: Later development

 In October 2018, the BBC National Orchestra of Wales undertook an historic visit to Y Wladfa to give two concerts in a newly refurbished concert hall, that had previously been a wool factory on the outskirts of Trelew.
 These performances attracted thousands of local visitors and helped celebrate the 150th anniversary of the Welsh migration.
 Welsh harpist Catrin Finch and conductor Grant Llewelyn were part of the concerts.

+Welsh relationship with Indigenous people

+The Welsh settlers to Patagonia settled on Indigenous Tehuelche land.
+The Welsh were able to survive and thrive by bartering Welsh bread for meat, by learning from Tehuelche people how to hunt, and by learning from the Tehuelche how to irrigate their fields with water from the Chubut River.